samyak1409/django/README.md

 > In this Python Django Tutorial, we will be learning how to access the Django Admin Page for our application.
 The Administration Page is a great way to see what data is currently in our application, and also gives us a nice GUI for creating or modifying that data.
 Let's get started...

-#### 1. Create the database for project which contains default tables to work with using following commands:
+#### 1. Create the database for our project which contains default tables to work with using the following commands:
 1. Make migrations for database changes (basically generate some data from our created/updated model(s), which will be used for generating SQL, which will in turn make changes to the database):
    ```bash
    python manage.py makemigrations
    ```
-   *Note: If you want to see the SQL query that's going to be run when we'll apply the migrations, run:*
+   *Note: If you want to see the SQL query that's going to be run when we apply the migrations, run:*
    ```bash
    python manage.py sqlmigrate app_name migration_id
    ```